-Currently, there were a total of five workers employed at Wool's Orphanage.
+Currently, this summer, there were a total of five workers employed at Wool's Orphanage.
 Mrs. Cole had to hire them all a couple weeks after the death of her husband.
-She obviously couldn't handle running an orphanage on her own.
-To be fair, who could handle over thirty kids 24/7 and not be driven absolutely crazy?
+She obviously couldn't handle running an entire orphanage on her own.
+Although, to be fair, who could handle over thirty kids 24/7 and not be driven crazy?
 It's not one of those things that gets easier over time.
 With five others to help her, they maintained a slightly more orderly establishment.
-On that particular late August afternoon, two of them were sitting at the old wood table by the kitchen, folding dish rags and clean clothes that had just been taken off the line.
-They sat gossiping about the same old thing, like most woman do in their spare time, not getting any work done.
-Mrs. Cole was still in her office sorting through some paper work about a new arrival, so they were allowed to move at such a glacial pace and whisper.
+On that particular late August afternoon, two of the workers were sitting at the old wood table by the kitchen, folding dish rags and clean clothes that had just been taken off the line.
+They sat gossiping about the same old thing, like most woman do in their spare time, hardly getting any work done.
+Mrs. Cole was still in her office sorting through some paper work about a new arrival.
+So, they were allowed to move at such a glacial pace and whisper.

 "He always has been.
 Ever since the day he was born, there's been something just a little off about him," the woman sitting beside her answered back, dropping her work just to cover her mouth with her hands.
 If he saw them talking, whether it was about him or not, they would be punished, "Never cried or made a fuss, as a babe.
 It's positively abnormal for a baby boy not to cry."